 Look at the length of your benefit period and when your payments will start (also called the waiting period or elimination period).
 Elimination periods typically last 90 days, which can leave you financially vulnerable.
 Talk to your licensed disability insurance broker about supplemental insurance to cover that downtime.

-Disability insurance typically costs 1-3% of your annual salary, based on industry data in 2021.
-For example, if you earn $50,000 a year, you can expect to pay between $60-125 per month for disability insurance.
+Disability insurance typically costs 1% to 3% of your annual salary, based on industry data in 2022.
+For example, if you earn $50,000 a year, you can expect to pay between $60 to $125 per month for disability insurance.
 Your supplemental disability rates depend on:

 The amount of additional coverage